Supraja0510/EX-2-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 ### Result:
-Thus, The program executed successfully
+Thus, The program is successfully executed